microsoft/Partner-Center-PowerShell/docs/help/PartnerCenter.md

 Gets a relationship request URL to send to a customer.

 ### [Get-PartnerRole](Get-PartnerRole.md)
-Gets a list of partner roles.
+Gets the roles at the partner level.

 ### [Get-PartnerRoleMember](Get-PartnerRoleMember.md)
 Gets the members of the specified partner role.